To apply for a place

 Even if the student has contacted a company previously, all places will have to be processed through the internship platform and the student will not be able to start their placement until the education cooperation agreement has been signed and the student has completed enrolment.
-Persons interested in completing internships in companies will have to refer to requests for applications published by the Faculty of Law.
+Anybody interested in completing placements in companies must obligatorily refer to requests for applications published by the Faculty of Law.

-Once placements have been agreed, the formalities to finalise the individual educational cooperation agreement and training project are begun.
+Once placements have been agreed, the procedures to finalise the individual educational cooperation agreement and training project are begun.

 1. The student contacts their tutor within the company and their academic tutor to specify the details of the placement assigned.
 If any information changes with respect to the information published in the proposal (e.g. placement start and end dates), the student must inform us by e-mail at firstname.lastname@example.org